-At first 6 numbers of adult aphids were released per unit.
+At first 6 adult aphids were released per unit.
 Then botanicals were sprayed after 6 hours of releasing aphids.
-Botanicals of 2% and 5% concentrations were sprayed (one spray) on experimental unit for brinjal and for bean..
+Botanicals of 2% and 5% concentrations were sprayed (one spray) on experimental unit for brinjal and beans..
 Both upper and lower surfaces of plant leaves and twigs were sprayed with botanicals.
-In case of pot experiment 3 spray of botanicals were applied at 24 hours interval.
+In case of pot experiment three sprays of botanicals were applied at 24 hours interval.